XRPLF/xrpl.js/docs/index.md

 * [Submit](#submit) transactions to the XRP Ledger, including [Payments](#payment), [Orders](#order), [Settings changes](#settings), and [other types](#transaction-types)
 * [Generate a new XRP Ledger Address](#generateaddress)
 * ... and [much more](#api-methods).

-RippleAPI only provides access to *validated*, *immutable* transaction data.

 ## Boilerplate